krysseltillada/FBExportWebBasedSystem/README.md

 ## Code Conventions

-* fields (instance variables), local variables should used lower camel case naming
+* fields (instance variables), local variables, objects should used lower camel case naming
 * for constants use CAPITALIZED naming
 * for declaring and defining setter and getter methods of a class please start with a set'ClassName'()